 Our manufacturing facility has continued to operate throughout the pandemic, but initially it operated primarily for the purposes of manufacturing City Trees products to be sold at our dispensary.
 The wholesale business initially declined substantially as the sales staff was unable to make sales calls and most dispensaries curtailed purchasing products from third parties, electing instead only to offer their own products for sale at their dispensaries.
 As a result, we initially furloughed two employees who worked at our manufacturing facility.
 Although we did not face shortages of extraction materials, we were initially impacted by the limited availability of certain materials, such as the supply of masks, gowns and other protective equipment, due to the global shortage of such protective equipment and materials.
-In recent months, our manufacturing and wholesale business slowly began to grow again as our customers resumed purchasing and more normal operations.
-Although our revenues have not yet reached pre-pandemic levels, they continue to trend positively and we have re-hired our furloughed workers who wished to return to work.
+In recent months, our manufacturing and wholesale business slowly began to grow again as our customers resumed purchasing and more normal operations, and we re-hired our furloughed workers who wished to return to work.
+Starting in approximately September 2020, when we launched a re-brand and re-launch of our wholesale product line, our wholesale revenues improved more rapidly, and are now achieving revenues that are approximately 30% greater than pre-pandemic levels.